 Once the pH balance is thrown out of whack, women have an increased risk of developing a slew of infections like vaginosis, urinary tract infections, and even cystitis.
 The advice of using of unscented bath products becomes much more appealing when the potential for infection comes into play.

 “Fragrance” is a common ingredient on bath bomb packaging. in reality, some fragrances can contain as many as 3,000 unlisted toxins that can prove detrimental to your health, immediately or down the road.

 When using bath bombs, these unnatural scents can be absorbed by the bloodstream, putting you at risk for health conditions and diseases, including serious ones like diabetes and breast cancer.
 They’re especially hazardous for pregnant women and children as they’ve been linked to the development of ADHD and autism in children.

 If you’re in need of products that have aromatherapy benefits, look for ones that contain essential oils or other organic ingredients instead.
 These are likely to be much safer than the synthetic “fragrances” found in some products.

 3. Talcum Powder Can Cause Ovarian Cancer

-Studies going back as far as the 1970s have linked talcum powder to the development of ovarian tumors, and a recent baby powder lawsuit boom has finally made women aware of the risks, when manufacturers refused to do so on their own.
+Studies going back as far as the 1970s have linked the mineral to the development of ovarian cancer, but women have only become aware of the risks through headlines of lawsuits and massive talc settlements.
 To lower your risk of coming into contact with this possibly carcinogenic substance, be sure to thoroughly check your bath bomb’s ingredients.